Europe and Nato’s Libya nightmare outcome would leave Russian and Turkish military bases staring across the Med

 “What should actually be a cause for concern are France’s dark ties.
 It is unacceptable for a Nato ally to behave this way,” it added.

 Ankara has sent military advisers and trainers, along with allied Syrian militia fighters, to Libya to support the GNA.
+Russia appears to have sent Syrian adversaries of the militia fighters to fight for the LNA in the conflict.